ErnieAtLYD/pastebin/README.md

 ## Installation

-Start the development server by running the following command:
+Start the development server at localhost:3000 by running the following command:
 ```bash
 pnpm dev
 ```